Ulmus minor 'Dehesa de la Villa': Description

 In the trials at Puerta de Hierro, Madrid, "Dehesa de la Villa" grew monopodially at a relatively slow rate of 63 cm per year.
 Corky tissue is present on branches.
 The leaves, on 6 mm petioles, are elliptic, typically acuminate at the apex, the average length and width 55 × 36 mm, the margins doubly serrate.
 Foliar density relative to 'Sapporo Autumn Gold' is described as 'high'.
 In the Madrid study, the appearance of the tree was rated 4.3 / 5.
 The tree was the first of the Madrid clones to leaf in southern England, flushing in the first week of April.
 Where grown on fertile loam at the Grange Farm Arboretum in Lincolnshire, the tree attained sexual maturity aged six years, and also commenced suckering from roots.

 Pests and diseases

 'Dehesa de la Villa' is one of the five Madrid U. minor cultivars found to have a very high resistance to Dutch Elm Disease, on a par with, if not greater than, the hybrid cultivar 'Sapporo Autumn Gold'.
+However, the tree is known to be particularly attractive to scolytidae, causing serious defoliation.